Written by Jerry Stern

 Data backups are still a great idea.
 That is, if you can talk Windows into keeping all your business data in one place that isn’t on the C: drive, then that’s great, and easy.
-I do that here; all my data is on a D:\ partition of the hard drive, and I have a batch file that I run before major backups that copies my Internet Explorer shortcuts from c:\Documents and Settings (etc, etc, etc…) over to a folder on d:.
+I do that here; all my data is on a D:\ partition of the hard drive, and I have a batch file that I run before major backups that copies my Internet Explorer shortcuts from c:\Users (etc, etc, etc…) over to a folder on d:.
 Then I burn an uncompressed DVD disk, and store that away.

 And then there’s the operating system itself.
 For that, the best bet is a disk image program.
 A disk image program creates a compressed snapshot of a drive, and save it to an external hard drive.
 Remember to create a matching boot CD for the restore program, and store the hard drive holding the backup disconnected from power and not near the computer, along with the CD.
 Or save that boot CD as an ‘ISO’ file directly on the same external hard drive.